mahesh-panchal/reproducible-research/README.md

 ## About

 Communication is a cornerstone of effective science.
-Typically, journal articles where most science is published, limit the length of the article, aiming to make the authors as concise as possible.
-In practice, this can mean that much is left out, particularly if an avenue of analysis did not work out or was not novel enough.

 The aim of this demo is to show how one can efficiently make a publishable dry-lab notebook, with all the details necessary to replicate the various computational analyses performed.
 Importantly, an aim is to reduce the work